Window sill

-Types of window sill
+Types

 A window sill in the most general sense is a horizontal structural element below a window opening or window unit in masonry construction or framed construction and is regarded as part of the window frame.
 The bottom of a window frame sits on top of the window sill of the wall opening.

 A window sill may span the entire width of a wall from inside to outside, as is often the case in basic masonry construction, making it visible on both the interior and exterior of the building.
-In such a case the exterior window sill and interior window sill would be two sides of the same structural element.
+In such a case, the exterior window sill and interior window sill would be two sides of the same structural element.

 Conversely, a window sill may only extend from the internal wall structure to the outside and not be visible from the building's interior.
-In that case the window likely has a shelf-like piece of interior trim work—often made of wood, tile, or stone—which is distinct from the exterior window sill.
+In that case, the window likely has a shelf-like piece of interior trim work—often made of wood, tile, or stone—which is distinct from the exterior window sill.
 The technical term used by carpenters, window manufacturers, and other professionals for this piece of trim work is window stool, but it is also referred to as a window sill.
 In residential buildings, some people use this latter kind of interior window sill or stool to store houseplants, books, or other small personal items.